samuel-barrett/esp32-matter-sensor-test/README.md

   * Select the forked repository from the previous step

+* Select the port to use

+      >ESP-IDF: Select port to use (COM,tty, usbserial)

 * Type [CMD]+[SHIFT]+[P], then type

       >ESP-IDF: Build your project

 ### Step 5: Configure hardware